-You can control the names that appear as options on the Assigned To
+You can control the list of users that populates the Assigned To

-.
-You can populate the dropdown from a single group using the Specific Group
+You can populate the dropdown from an individual security group using the Specific Group

-drop-down to select the group.
-Both site-level and project-level groups are available.
+drop-down.
+Both site-level and project-level security groups are available.

 The issue tracker includes a set of commonly used fields by default, and you can use the field properties customizer